bbranquinho/skip-the-dishes/README.md

     1. Java
     2. Spring Boot
+    3. Spring Data JPA (Spring JDBCTemplate is a better option and can be used for new developments)
-    3. Event Store Database (developed by Greg Young)
+    4. Event Store Database (developed by Greg Young)
-    4. PostgreSQL
+    5. PostgreSQL
-    5. Liquibase
+    6. Liquibase
-    6. Mockito
+    7. Mockito
-    7. Mockito Kolin
+    8. Mockito Kolin
-    8. Kotlin
+    9. Kotlin
-    9. Feign
+    10. Feign